Battlelines drawn for fight over Libyan Islam

 There's a huge amount at stake.
 Both sides have large quantities of weapons, and the outcome could also determine who ends up with political power in the new Libya.

-So far the Islamists -- who are better organized and offer an ideology that appeals to the young and disenchanted -- are the ones filling the vacuum left by Gaddafi's fall.
+So far the Islamists -- who are better organised and offer an ideology that appeals to the young and disenchanted -- are the ones filling the vacuum left by Gaddafi's fall.

 "It is the law of physics," said Salah Ingab, a Libyan writer on Islam who is concerned about the rise of the Islamists.
 "An area of low pressure is filled from an area of high pressure.
 This is what is happening with Libya."